 Click to Enlarge

-The focus wheel provides smooth adjustment of the focusing distance.
+The red focusing ring provides smooth adjustment of the focusing distance.

-Thorlabs' large-beam fiber collimators provide a fixed 40 mm or 80 mm focal length while allowing the beam to be focused between the maximum waist distance (see the Divergence tab) and the closest focusing distance.
+Thorlabs' achromatic fiber collimators provide a fixed 20 mm, 40 mm, or 80 mm focal length while allowing the beam to be focused between the maximum waist distance (see the Divergence tab) and the closest focusing distance.
 This allows for simple optimization of coupling efficiency from free-space laser beam into a fiber.

 To adjust the focusing distance, rotate the red section of the housing as shown in the image to the right; this will alter the focal point of the beam.
 There is a setscrew on one end for locking the focus which can be adjusted using the included 0.05" (1.3 mm) hex key.